schlatterbeck/pymininec/README.rst

 result of a line-by-line translation from Basic, especially where I didn't (yet) understand the intention of the code.
 The same holds for Variable names which might not (yet) reflect the intention of the code.
+I *did* move things like computation of the angle of a complex number, or the computation of the absolute value, or multiplication/division of complex numbers to the corresponding complex arithmetic in python where I detected the pattern.

 So the *de-spaghettification* was not successful in some parts of the code yet :-) My notes from the reverse-engineering can be found in the file ``mininec-done`` which has explanations of some of the variables